 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Healthline testers scored Factor across nine categories and allotted points from 0–5.
+I judged Factor across 9 categories, allotting points from 0–5.
 The scores below reflect the average rating for each category.

 - Overall: 4.3